 At Headington we recognise that child-on-child abuse may occur between children as young as primary age.
 Staff are trained to identify blind spots where children may be able to hide, such as tents or play structures.
 These are supervised closely.
-Staff are also made aware of signs including, patterns of behaviour between certain children or switching clothes with others and are vigilant in monitoring these children closely.
-Staff are trained to report any signs of sexual or emotional abuse to the Designated Safeguarding Leads.
+Staff are also made aware of signs including, patterns of behaviour between certain children and are vigilant in monitoring these children closely.
+Staff are trained to report any signs of physical, sexual or emotional abuse to the Designated Safeguarding Leads.